 From the Boardroom to the Field

-I spent the first two decades of my career helping brands understand people by leading research and strategy for campaigns across health, wellness, and social impact.
+I spent the first two decades of my career as a brand and marketing strategist helping brands understand people by leading research and strategy for campaigns across health, wellness, and social impact.
 I desired to be an agent of change but kept running into the limits of what you can do from inside the private sector.
 At a certain point, it wasn’t enough to optimize messaging.
 I wanted to ask harder questions about power, access, and who actually gets to heal.

 That’s what brought me back to graduate school and into medical anthropology.
-My current work focuses on psychedelics and substance use disorder, with a simple premise: neurobiology matters, but context is the medicine.
-In my thesis, I’m studying how people with SUD use communal meaning‑making to turn a psychedelic experience into real, lasting change.
-I’m especially interested in what that looks like outside idealized clinical trials - in messy, real and complicated lives.
+My current work focuses on psychedelics and epistemological diversity.
+My premise is simple: neurobiology matters, but context is the medicine.
+In my thesis, I’m studying how people use communal meaning‑making to turn a psychedelic experience into real, lasting change.
+I’m especially interested in what that looks like both inside and outside of clinical trials - in messy, real and complicated lives.